Vitamin D 25-Hydroxy (Calcidiol) Blood Test Popular

 About Our Vitamin D 25-Hydroxy (Calcidiol) Blood Test

-This test measures Vitamin D 25-Hydroxy (Calcidiol) levels in the blood for deficiencies.
+This test measures Vitamin D 25-Hydroxy (Calcidiol) levels in the blood to check for vitamin D deficiencies.
 The major function of vitamin D in humans is maintenance of calcium homeostasis.
 Individuals who are interested in vitamin D testing related to hypocalcemia and/or monitoring renal osteodystrophy or chronic renal (kidney) failure should order our Vitamin D 25-Dihydroxy (Calcitriol) Test, not this test.

-Vitamin D is absorbed through both sunlight and via foods and drinks that are ingested that contain it.
+Vitamin D is absorbed through sunlight, food, and drinks that contain it.
+After being consumed Vitamin D turns into Vitamin D 25-Hydroxy (Calcidol).
 This fat-soluble vitamin plays a major growth and development of bones and teeth.
 Typically, Vitamin D's most common subcategories are Vitamin D2 and D3; Vitamin D2 comes from digesting vitamin D from plant and fungal food sources, and vitamin D3 is absorbed via the skin when it takes in sunlight.

 Vitamin D is converted in the kidneys to its active form and helps to control the body's calcium and phosphate levels.
 It plays an important role in the growth and health of bones and teeth.
 When levels of vitamin D are too low, it can lead to a drop in calcium levels (hypocalcemia).
 Symptoms of a vitamin D deficiency include weakness, frequent infections, fatigue, aching and pain.

 Malnutrition or conditions that can cause an individual to have poor absorption of nutrients like celiac disease, Crohn's disease, alcoholism or intestinal or gastrointestinal disorders may lead to low levels of vitamin D.